Luca D. Majer

 Last March 28, a study was released by J. Kepler University.
 It analyzes and compares lyrics of - just - 353,320 songs, released in the last 40 years, and in five styles: rap, country, pop, R&B, and rock.

 For some reason, the researchers (Parada-Cabaleiro, Mayerl, Brandl, Skowron, Schedl, Lex and Zangerle,) are all, and only, computer science/AI experts...
 What are the results?
-Over the years, music has become... well, THAT does not figure in any shape or form as part of the study, not even tangentially.
-BUT we get to know that lyrics have become simpler and angrier, as well as self-referential (following the "I Me Mine" direction ironically anticipated half a Century ago by the Beatles.)
+Over the years, music...
+Well, music does not figure at all in the study, not even tangentially, and it is considered an external, non cogent variable.

-Analyzing song lyrics has proved to be an academically fertile ground for several reasons.
+Analysis of song lyrics has proved to be an academically fertile ground for several reasons.
 There is a tendency to believe that song lyrics are a (fairly) faithful mirror of the (changes in) values and norms of a certain society, such as our liberal one.

 (...)